olivierlacan/web-jargon/protocols.md

 # Protocols

-## IP
+## IP - Internet Protocol
-Internet Protocol, the protocol used for sending data across networks
+The protocol used for sending data across networks

-## HTTP
+## HTTP - HyperText Transfer Protocol
-HyperText Transfer Protocol, the architecture of the Internet, which allows HyperText documents to be stored on remote servers and linked between each other.
+The architecture of the Internet, which allows HyperText documents to be stored on remote servers and linked between each other.

-## FTP
+## FTP - File Transfer Protocol
-File Transfer Protocol, a simple way to transfer data from a client to a server.
+A simple way to transfer data from a client to a server.

-## SFTP
+## SFTP - Secure File Transfer Protocol
-Secure File Transfer Protocol, a protocol that allows secure file management over a reliable stream
+A protocol that allows secure file management over a reliable stream

-## IRC
+## IRC Internet Relay Chat
-Internet Relay Chat, the protocol used for real-time internet chat
+The protocol used for real-time internet chat

-## SSH
+## SSH - Secure SHell
-Secure SHell, the protocol used for secure data communication
+The protocol used for secure data communication

-## SSL
+## SSL - Secure Socket Layer
-Secure Socket Layer, a protocol for data encryption
+A protocol for data encryption

-## DNS
+## DNS - Domain Name System
-Domain Name System, a service responsible for translating domain names to IP addresses
+A service responsible for translating domain names to IP addresses

-## IMAP
+## IMAP - Internet Message Across Protocol
-Internet Message Across Protocol, a protocol for email retrieval
+A protocol for email retrieval

-## POP
+## POP - Post Office Protocol
-Post Office Protocol, an application-layer protocol used by local email clients to retrieve mail from a remote server over a TCP/IP connection
+An application-layer protocol used by local email clients to retrieve mail from a remote server over a TCP/IP connection